Free Quiz: What’s Your Leadership Style?

 • In entertainment, Marvel Comic heroes attract record crowds to the theaters.
 We’ll gladly pay a small fortune for a ticket and bag of popcorn so we can watch perfect leaders use their superpowers to protect us from supervillains.

-• In politics, every four years Americans look for a perfect leader to run the country.
-We want a president who can handle foreign policy with equal, excellent skill.
-We want a president who’ll inspire us, lead without compromise, tame Congress, love his or her spouse, and guide America into peace and prosperity.
+• In politics, every four years Americans look for our individual ideas of a perfect leader to run the country and handle foreign policy with equal, excellent skill.
+Who’ll inspire us, lead without compromise, effectively engage with Congress, and guide America into peace and prosperity.

 The Perfect Church Leader

-Friend, that sets you and me up for failure.
+This kind of thinking sets us up for failure.
 Why?
 Because when we’re introduced as the “leader” of a children’s ministry—even if our entire organization is ourselves and two volunteers—people compare us against the myth of the perfect leader.

-But what’s even worse is that we compare ourselves against that myth.
+But the problem deepens when we compare ourselves against that myth.

-Everyone who measures himself against that perfect leader yardstick feels less than.
-Buy into the myth and you’ll either kill yourself by trying to live up to it, or you’ll feel inadequate.
+Everyone who measures themself against that perfect leader yardstick feels less than.
+Buy into the myth and you’ll either completely burn out, or you’ll quickly feel inadequate.
 Either choice is an ugly one because both options force you to distort who God has called and equipped you to be.
-When we try to be someone God didn’t wire us to be, we make it very hard for God to use us.
+When we try to be someone God didn’t wire us to be, we’re exhausting our God-given strengths instead of effectively leveraging them.

 Shattering the Myth

-In some way, an outstanding children’s ministry is a lot like a five-star theater production.
+An outstanding children’s ministry is a lot like a five-star restaurant, hotel, or other organization that serves others.
 Five-star children’s ministries attract crowds of parents and children.
 These ministries sustain momentum for years.
 They’re designed to thrive over time.
-There’s excellent leadership in a five-star children’s ministry.
+There’s excellent (but not perfect) leadership in a five-star children’s ministry.

 Lead With Your Strengths